Charystag/markdown_links_checker/docs/README.md

 	1. If the response code starts with a 2, the request is considered valid
 	2. Otherwise, the request is considered invalid
 3. It writes the result on stdout or stderr depending on whether or not the request was successful

+# Technical Considerations

+For now, the script has difficulties to handle the escaped parenthesis.
+I hope to fix that in the future but you're better off ignoring the urls with the `-i` option.

 # Demo Video
 Yet to come